jan-vince/smallrecords/README.md

 If Attributes are allowed in Records list, you can select an attribute and add a custom content to it.

+## Import and Export

+You can export and import data to Categories and to Records (Records through Import/Export buttons in Lists toolbar).

 ## Components

 ### Records